CODEJIN/GST_Tacotron/README.md

 new_GST_Tacotron = GST_Tacotron(is_Training= False)
 new_GST_Tacotron.Restore()
 ```
-3. Set the speaker's Wav path list and text list like the following example:
+3. Set the speaker's Wav path list and text list like the

+__※The length of wav path must be 1 or same to text list.__

+following example:
 ```
 text_List = [
     'The grass is always greener on the other side of the fence.'